Dataset Evidence

 • Clean experimental design.
 Same dilemmas across languages enable cross-cultural comparison

-• Directly validates MHF.
-The parameterization architecture maps perfectly to MFQ2 profiles
+• Directly tests MHF.
+The parameterization architecture maps to MFQ2 profiles

 Weaknesses